Skip to Content

 Tax experts recommend using the per-diem method.
 This allows truck drivers to deduct up to 80% of the costs of meals.
 However, there are some restrictions and conditions.
 While the IRS permits a deduction of 50% for meals and lodging for most industries, the Department of Transportation allows a maximum of 80 percent for truck drivers.
 To calculate your per-diem rate, visit the GSA website.
 Enter your city and state or zip code to find the rates in your area.
 You should be able to purchase at least three meals each day.
 Truck drivers should try to buy at least three meals each day.
 If you don’t, you may have trouble claiming a meal deduction.

-READ ALSO: What is the Bed of a Truck?
+READ ALSO: When is the Best Time to Buy a New Pickup Truck?

 Do Truck Drivers Pay For Their Own Food?